FergusLemon/MITO/USERSTORIES.md

 `8.
 As a supporter, So that I can see the impact of my donations, I want to be able to find out how my beneficiaries are doing.`

 `9.
 As a beneficiary, So that I can let my supporters see how their donations are helping me, I want to provide updates on my progress.`

+`10.
+As a trustee, So that I have proper records of my beneficiaries' finances, I want to be able to access the history of all donations they have received through the MITO app.`

+`11.
+As a supporter, So that I can see how much I have donated, I want to be able to see my entire donation history to all beneficiaries.`

+`11.1 As a supporter, So that I can see who I have supported, I want to be able to see all of the beneficiaries I have donated to and the history of my donations to them.`